+While we have chosen FM $J_1$ here, results for antiferromagnetic (AF) $J_1$ will be identical to that of FM $J_1$ provided the sign of $g_1$ is also changed.
+This is a consequence of the bipartiteness of the square lattice with $J_1$-$J_2$ interactions for which the sign of $J_1$ can effectively be changed by inverting the spins on one of the sublattices.

-We begin by calculating Gibbs free energy per site for the case when the magnetoelastic couplings are zero and $J_2=1$.
+We begin by calculating Gibbs free energy per site for the case where the magnetoelastic couplings are zero and $J_2=1$.
 The result is shown in Fig.~\ref{Fig:nullg}.
 It reveals two branches.
 The low-temperature branch is obtained by starting with a low value of $\Delta$ and first picking a random self-energy.
 The Eqs.~(\ref{Deq})-(\ref{Sigmaeq}) and (\ref{betaeq})-(\ref{epseq}) are iterated until convergence, and the temperature and free energy are obtained from Eqs.~(\ref{betaeq}) and (\ref{Geq}) respectively.
-Then $\Delta$ is increased, but now the converged self-energy from the previous run is used as input instead of a random one.
+Then $\Delta$ is increased, but now the converged self-energy and elastic deformations from the previous run is used as initial values.
 This is repeated to produce the low-temperature branch.
+The spin-correlations $(\Kinv_{\qv})$ of converged solutions on the low-temperature branch are peaked on either $\qv=(\pi,0)$ or $\qv=(0,\pi)$ dependent on the initial random self-energy.
+The low-temperature branch corresponds therefore to the striped phase.
 At a certain value of $\Delta$ the low-temperature branch ends abruptly, and the iterations converge to a point on the high-temperature branch at another temperature.
-Increasing $\Delta$ further traces out the high temperature branch.
+Increasing $\Delta$ further traces out the high-temperature branch.
+Spin-correlations on the high-temperature branch have equal weights on $(\pi,0)$ and $(0,\pi)$ signifying that the high-temperature branch is the free energy of the disordered (symmetric) phase.
 One can also start by decreasing $\Delta$ from a high value.
 This produces the high-temperature branch that continues until it also ends abruptly and subsequent iterations converge to the low-temperature branch.
 The branches cross at the phase transition temperature $T_c$.
-The discontinuity of slopes at $T_c$ indicates a first order (discontinuous) phase transition.
+The discontinuity of slopes at $T_c$ indicates a first order (discontinuous) phase transition with a finite latent heat.
 However, this is a finite size effect.
 As will be shown later in Fig.~\ref{Fig:disc}, the discontinuity disappears when $N_x \to \infty$ for zero magnetoelastic couplings.